grokify/spectrum/README.md

 # Notes

 * Postman 4.10.7 does not natively support JSON requests so request bodies need to be entered using the raw body editor.
 A future task is to add Swagger request examples as default Postman request bodies.
+* Postman 2.0 spec doesn't have a canonical schema.
+The `request.url` property can be populated by a URL string or a URL object.
+Swagger2Postman uses the URL object since it is more flexible.
+The function `simple.NewCanonicalCollectionFromBytes(bytes)` can be used to read either a simple or object based spec into a canonical object spec.

 # Example Usage